High Probability Lower Bounds for the Total Variation Distance: Introduction

 where $\rho_{\#}P$ is the push-forward measure of $P$, defined as $\rho_{\#}P(A):=P(\rho^{-1}(A))$ for a measurable set $A$.
-The gap in (\ref{gap}) depends on the informativeness of the selected projection $\rho$ about the distributional difference between $P$ and $Q$.
+The construction of an HPLB for a given projection $\rho$ is the focus of our work.
+They are used as a proxies for $\TV \left(P,Q \right)$ through (\ref{gap}).
+The gap depends on the informativeness of the selected projection $\rho$ about the distributional difference between $P$ and $Q$.
 This naturally established a link with classification and provides insights on how to look for ``good projections''.
 Nevertheless, the focus of the present paper is not to derive conditions on how to construct optimal projections $\rho$, but rather an analysis of the construction and properties of HPLBs for fixed projections.
 As a by-product, we address an issue that seems to have gone largely unnoticed in the literature on classification and two-sample testing.
 Namely, given a function $\rho: \X \to [0,1]$ estimating the probability of belonging to the first sample say, what is the ``cutoff'' $t^*$ allowing for the best possible detection of distributional difference for the binary classifier

 In line with the Bayes classifier, $t^*=1/2$ is often used in classification tasks.
 However, we show that for the detection of distributional difference, this is not always the best choice.
 The next section illustrates this issue through a toy example.